Five Frugal Things -- Recycling & Black Bean Burgers

 1. I gathered our clear plastic recycling and walked it to a New Seasons grocery store.
 We're able to recycle (wishcycle?) most categories of plastic through our curbside pickup, but the "clamshell" style of plastic requires an extra step.

 My plan had been to grab some individual items from their salad bar, as it was advertised as 50%-off today.
 (I wanted to see if they had an high value things like marinated artichoke hearts, bacon bits or roasted red peppers.)
 Unfortunately I learned that my store doesn't actually have a salad bar.
-Oh well, I helped myself to a cheese sample and cheap self home.
+Oh well, I helped myself to a cheese sample and took my cheap self home.

 2. I nipped into the Goodwill Outlet "bins" store to scout inventory for the $100 Goodwill Gift Card Challenge and picked up a couple items for myself.
 This includes the above vintage brass plant mister.
 I love how someone put in the time to solder the side -- a beautiful effort in a wasteful world.